-Say “bonjour” and “au revoir” to every shop owner, salesman, and server every time you enter and exit a store or restaurant.
+Say “bonjour” (or “bonsoir” in the evening) and “au revoir” to every shop owner, salesman, and server every time you enter and exit a store or restaurant.

 Step up your clothing, but don’t worry too much

-Popular opinion will have you believe that all Parisians are beautiful, svelte snobs who only wear designer clothes.
-Which is mostly true, but France has loosened up dress codes considerably in the last 30 years.
-Plenty of people wear sweatshirts, shorts, and tank tops.
+Popular opinion will have you believe that all Parisians are beautiful, svelte snobs with perfectly mussed hair and designer clothes.
+Which is mostly true, but France has loosened up its dress codes considerably in the last 30 years.
+Plenty of people wear sweatshirts and tank tops.
 You can too!

 Try not to be... so American